fdcl-gwu/v4.1.1_Piksi_Multi_GPS/README.md

     ninja
     ```

-After these steps are complete, the compiled binaries will be available inside the `build` directory.
+After these steps are complete, the compiled binary will be available inside the `build` directory.